session-expired/session-expired/README.md

 * Accusations
 * Win or loss state

-Gameplay will be turn-based, but the application must support multiple connected users viewing updates concurrently.
+Gameplay will be turn-based, but the application will support multiple connected users viewing updates concurrently.

 ### Changing Game Board